Mortgage Renewal Calculator Canada

 Tips for renewing your mortgage

 There are a number of steps that you can take to help ensure that when you renew your mortgage, you are getting the most favourable rate and terms possible.
-Here are some of the most important to keep in mind:

 - Get started as soon as you can: Don’t wait for your lender’s renewal document, which typically arrives in the final 30 days of your term.
 Begin planning at least 120 days before your renewal date.
 This gives you ample time to evaluate your options, negotiate a better rate, and decide if you want to stay with your current lender or explore alternatives.
 Starting early also allows you to gather the necessary documentation if you choose to switch lenders and ensures your broker has enough time to process your application.
-Being proactive can save you money and stress.

-- Carefully consider your financial and life goals: Your financial and life goals may have changed since you first took out your mortgage.
+- Consider your financial and life goals: Your financial and life goals may have changed since you first took out your mortgage.
 Whether it’s a career change, planning for a child’s education, or preparing for a move, considering your goals and life events on the horizon helps you find the right mortgage product with the features that you need.
 For example, if you think you will have to move before your mortgage term is up, you’ll want to make sure you’ll be able to port your mortgage.
 Also, if you anticipate receiving a sum of money, such as inheritance, in the future and intend to pay off your mortgage, exploring open mortgage options may be a good idea at renewal time.

 - Make a list of your mortgage needs: Make a checklist of the features and terms that matter most to you in a mortgage.
 These features can include portability or the ability to make lump sum pre-payments without incurring penalties.
-Having clear priorities will make it easier to compare offers and select a mortgage that aligns with your financial strategy.

 - Use a mortgage broker: Save yourself the time and effort of going from lender to lender to try to get the best rate.
 A mortgage broker can serve as your one-stop shop, and is able to provide you with information on numerous lenders, as well as expert, personalized advice at no cost to help you make the right decision.
 A mortgage broker can also help you obtain a rate hold, which allows you to lock in a mortgage rate for up to 120 days, giving you time to continue your search with the peace of mind that you’ve secured a good rate.
 If a lower rate is available at the time you’re ready to sign, you will be offered that lower rate.